How to Harden Off Seedlings

 Acclimating our seedlings to the outdoors is best done gradually.
 You will need to allow one week for the process, but two weeks is even better.

 Days 1 and 2: Place plants outdoors in a shaded location out of the wind for about 2 hours.
-Bring them back inside afterwards and put them back under the grow lights.
+Bring them back inside afterward and put them back under the grow lights.

 Days 3-4: Add another hour or two each day outdoors with the plants in a sheltered location.